-Also, you should know that it might take a little while to get used to speaking with your aligners in.
+Also, you should know that it might take a little while to learn to speak with your aligners in.
 Once you get adapted, they’re fine, but until then, you might be a little awkward in conversation.

 Considering the Option

 If you want to consider switching to Invisalign, there are several things we should discuss.
 First, Invisalign can’t do all the movements that traditional braces can accomplish.
-If you want to switch to Invisalign, it’s best to get those unique visits out of the way first.
-In fact, this kind of switch works best if it’s planned from the start, but it can still be managed if we’re trying to switch horses midstream.
+If you want to switch to Invisalign, it’s best to get those unique movements out of the way first.
+However, with new Invisalign techniques, it is more capable of advanced tooth maneuvers than ever.
+This switch works best if we plan it from the beginning, but we can still manage it if we’re trying to switch horses midstream.